microsoft/Requirements/doc/examples/README.md

-# Exemples
+# Examples

-This section include exemples on how you can use Requirements
+This section include examples on how you can use Requirements

 ##  Web Server

-This exemple show how to set up IIS and SSL binding with a selfsigned certificat on Windows 2016/2019 server using PowerShell 5.1.
+This example show how to set up IIS and SSL binding with a selfsigned certificat on Windows 2016/2019 server using PowerShell 5.1.

 To perform the operation you can simply use .\webserverinstall.ps1 as administrator